407 Johnston St., Lafayette (Map) - 234-8226

 Daily: Breakfast and Lunch

 Near the train tracks in the small city of Scott, the Coffee Depot's many menu items are named to reflect the spirit of an old railway depot.
 Stop in for a Conductor Croissant for breakfast or the classic Boxcar breakfast.
-For lunch, try the new hamburger addition or a LOCO (motive) Cajun Chicken Sub with grilled chicken, hot pepper jack and mild mozzarella covered with hot sauce and served on a hoagie.
+For lunch, try the new hamburger addition or a tasty BLT or the Brakeman burger served with freshly made potato chips or pasta salad.
 There are also soups and specialty coffee drinks to keep your warm and awake.

 THE POTATO PLACE